Gearóid McInerney

-Gearóid McInerney (born 24 September 1990) is an Irish hurler who currently plays as a centre-back for the Galway senior team.
+Gearóid McInerney (born 24 September 1990) is an Irish hurler who plays as a centre-back at senior level for the Galway county team.

 Born in Oranmore, County Galway, McInerney was born into a strong hurling family.
 His father, Gerry McInerney, was a Galway player and won back-to-back All-Ireland medals in 1987 and 1988.

 McInerney first played competitive hurling during his schooling at the Oranmore boys national school where he won 2 A county titles in hurling and football.
 He later played more hurling for Calasanctius College.
 He simultaneously came to prominence at juvenile and underage levels with the Ornamore-Maree club, before eventually joining the club's top team.

 Career

 McInerney made his debut on the inter-county scene at the age of twenty when he was selected for the Galway intermediate team.
 He subsequently joined the Galway under-21 team, winning an All-Ireland medal in 2011.
 McInerney made his senior debut during the 2014 league and became a regular member of the starting fifteen after a number of seasons.
 Since then he has won one Leinster medal and one National Hurling League medal.

 On 3 September 2017, Galway won their first All-Ireland Senior Hurling Championship in 29 years with McInerney started at centre back.